-You may pay the fee online by purchasing the appropriate item in the US Sailing Web Store.
+Non-members appealing to the US Sailing Appeals Committee may pay the fee online by purchasing the appropriate item in the https://ussailing.store/.
 You may also send a check for the fee to US Sailing at the address above.